 A: As soon as you are released or soon after you are charged with Assault, you need to contact an experienced assault defense attorney in the jurisdiction where you were charged.
 If you are charged with assault in

 - Howard County Md.

 - or any other part of Maryland

 When you call you will be able to schedule a FREE, no-obligation consultation with the owner and former Assistant State's Attorney, G. Randolph Rice, Jr.

 Assault and Battery Attorneys in Maryland, Baltimore County Assault Defense Attorney 410-288-2900

 The act of assaulting another person in the state of Maryland can be charged as EITHER a felony or misdemeanor depending on the severity and evidence of the case.

 Probation if convicted of Assault in Maryland

-In addition to facing possible time in jail or prison, District Court and Circuit Court Judges in the state of Maryland can place you on a period of probation from One (1) day to Five (5) years.
+In addition to facing possible time in jail or prison, District Court and Circuit Court Judges in the state of Maryland can place you on a period of probation from One (1) day to Five (5) years (maximum period of probation for District Court is limited to 3 years).
 Probation may require you to check-in with a Maryland Parole and Probation agent daily, weekly, monthly or on a bi-monthly basis.